 Tbilisi – a city with no traffic lights

-Something that surprised me a lot in Tbilisi is the fact that there are no traffic lights.
+Something that surprised me a lot in Tbilisi is the fact that there are almost no traffic lights.
+I haven’t seen any.
 At all.
 None.
 In order to cross an avenue, you will either need to wait for ages or walk to the nearest underground passage.
 Sometimes there are no underground passages and you need to improvise. 😊

 Have you seen any other cities with no traffic lights?
 I haven’t.